patriotic paper medallions

 I knew that I could make these so, I “Googled” them to find out how.

-Pay no attention to all the crazy electrical cords to my ring lights on the table!🤪
+Please ignore all the crazy electrical cords attached to my ring lights on the table!🤪

 Materials You Will Need: